Quansight-Labs/free-threaded-compatibility/docs/abi3t.md

 Before publishing an `abi3t` wheel:

 1. Configure the build to target `abi3t`.
-Some backends, including CMake with scikit-build-core, require building with a free-threaded CPython 3.15 interpreter; others can target it from a GIL-enabled build.
+Some backends, including CMake with scikit-build-core and meson-python, require building with a free-threaded CPython 3.15 interpreter; others can target it from a GIL-enabled build.
 1. If you target Python 3.15, confirm that the wheel name contains `cp315-abi3.abi3t` and, on Unix-like systems, that the extension filename uses an `abi3t` suffix such as `.abi3t.so` or